Best current accounts for cash rewards

 - 3% cashback on mobile and home phone bills, broadband and paid-for TV packages.

-The full account also pays interest on credit balances, at a rate of 1.5% on up to £20,000 but this has been reduced dramatically - first to 1% in May 2020 and then to 0.6% in August 2020.
+The full account also pays interest on credit balances, previously this was a generous rate of 1.5% on up to £20,000 but this has been reduced dramatically - first to 1% in May 2020 and then to 0.6% in August 2020.

-If you don't want to use the account for savings, the Lite account is a good option as you get the cashback on bills for only £1 per month (but no credit interest).
+If you don't want to use the account for savings, the Lite account pays cashback on bills (but no credit interest) for only £1 per month, though the account fee is doubling to £2 from 27 October 2020.

-To be eligible, you'll need to pay in at least £500 into your account every month and have two active direct debits set-up, and log in to online or mobile banking at least once every three months.
+To be eligible, you'll need to pay in at least £500 into your account every month, have two active direct debits set-up, and log in to online or mobile banking at least once every three months.

 Spending on your Santander Visa debit card can also bag you additional cashback of up to 15% at a range of major retailers.